stackql/stackql-devel/developer_guide.md

 ### Integration testing

 Integration testing is driven from [test/python/main.py](/test/python/main.py), and via config-driven [generators](/test/test-generators/live-integration/integration.json).
-In the first instance, this did not not call any remote backends; rather calling the `infraql` executable to run queries against cached provider discovery data.
+In the first instance, this did not not call any remote backends; rather calling the `stackql` executable to run queries against cached provider discovery data.

 One can run local integration tests against remote backends; simple, extensible example as follows: